VAJHAHARIKA/Splashscreen/README.md

-Splashscreen to add magnificent look to any app.
+Add Splashscreen to get a magnificent look to the app.